-Starting point code for CORBA client and server applications can be generated using the idlgen command line utility.
+Starting point code for CORBA client and server applications can also be generated using the idlgen command line utility, which offers equivalent functionality to the client/server wizard presented in the previous section.

 The idlgen utility can be used on Windows and UNIX platforms.

-You can implement the Hello World! application with the following steps:
+You implement the Hello World! application with the following steps:

-- Define the IDL interface, Hello.
+- 1. Define the IDL interface, Hello.

 - 2. Generate starting point code.

 - 3. Complete the server program by implementing the single IDL getGreeting() operation.

 - 4. Complete the client program by inserting a line of code to invoke the getGreeting() operation.

-- Build the demonstration.
+- 5. Build the demonstration.

 - 6. Run the demonstration.